Soccer at College

 May, June & July – Summer break – rest and individual preparation for pre-season.

-August – Showtime – soccer at college officially begins with Pre-season, regular season matches begin towards the end of the month.
+August – Soccer at college officially begins with Pre-season in early August and regular season matches begin towards the middle/end of the month.

 October – Regular season continues and, towards the end of the month, the Conference Championships begin.